Skip to content

 What People Often Overlook

 Most people underestimate how little genuine deep work they actually do each day.
 Meetings, notifications, and context-switching quietly erode focus time.
 Many people find that once they track their hours honestly, the real figure is closer to one hour than four.
-That gap between perceived and actual deep work is worth considering — because it represents a significant invisible cost to your output and earning potential.
+That gap between perceived and actual deep work is worth noting — because it represents a significant invisible cost to your output and earning potential.

 How to Use This as a Starting Point